Why chasing twitter's approval doesn't work

 Subject matter expertise

-There was a time where in order to be a PC gamer, you needed to have a good grasp on technology and that time has passed.
-It’s an unfortunate but stark reality that most players are have no expertise in computers or games.
-They also believe that they do, and they have no idea that that isn’t true.
-They will, with their whole chest, declare you stupid for not implementing their “easy solution” to a problem they believe exists in a game, and then when you look further you discover something that obviously, fundamentally cannot work.
+There was a time where in order to be a PC gamer, you needed to have a good grasp on technology.
+That time has passed.
+Most players have no expertise in computers or games.
+Unfortunately, they tend to believe that they do, and they have no idea that it isn’t true.
+With their whole chests, they will declare you stupid for not implementing their “easy solution” to a problem they believe exists in a game, and then when you look further you discover something that obviously, fundamentally cannot work.
 There isn’t a way around this.

-I once saw a player in the top 1% of League ranks say that the fix for tanks doing too much damage was to put -10% damage output on Tank mythic items.
-This obviously could never have worked for many reasons, listed in the thread.
-If you know League of Legends, feel free to drop your own theories in the replies.
-Best one gets a coke.
+I once saw a player in the top 0.5% of League ranks say that the fix for tanks doing too much damage was to put -10% damage output on Tank Mythic items.

-I’ve also seen people making grand assertions about how rank, MMR and matchmaking should work, but those are mathematical systems, and when people approach them experientially with no mathematical evaluation they make suggestions that do not and cannot work.
+People also make grand assertions about how rank, MMR and matchmaking should work, but those are mathematical systems, and when people approach them without considering the mathematics involved, they make suggestions that do not and cannot work.
 Most of the ones I’ve seen make things objectively, provably worse, which again, you can prove with math, if you do the math and don’t just wing it.
 But as long as people believe they understand the problem and the tools, they’re going to tell you about it.

 Problem identification